Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 ---

 ## Motivation
 Before you can start load testing for your application, you need to [define target numbers](../../manual/470-load-configuration).
-The load you apply should likely model real world traffic behavior, but chances are you do not yet have a complete list of numbers at hand at hand.
+The load you apply should likely model real world traffic behavior, but chances are you do not yet have a complete list of numbers at hand.
 You might also have heard about ["concurrent users"](#calculation-of-concurrent-users) or got these as a metric, which makes things even more tricky.

 So what should you do when you do not know every detail about the current or future load patterns?
 We will describe one approach that works pretty well in the context of commerce applications and always yields satisfying results for us.